PROYECTO-SANTACLOTILDE/openmrs-esm-patient-imaging-app/README.md

 Watch the video demonstration of the module for OpenMRS 2.x here: [![Watch the video]()](https://youtu.be/no3WNaq4Q_M

-The openmrs-esm-patient-imaging-app is a frontend module for OpenMRS 3.x.
-Together with our 'imaging' backend module, it provides an interface for visualizing and managing medical image data and worklists for patient imaging procedures.

 Watch the video demonstration of the module here: [![Watch the video]()](https://youtu.be/no3WNaq4Q_M)

 ![The worlist workflow](./src/assets/worklist_workflow.png)

-This diagram illustrates the workflow of the worklist.
-A radiologist wants to view the worklist generated in OpenMRS via C-FIND Rest API
+This diagram illustrates the workflow of the worklist:
+- A radiologist wants to view the worklist generated in OpenMRS via C-FIND Rest API URL.
-URL.
-The Orthanc server forwards the request to OpenMRS.
-OpenMRS processes the request and returns the worklist in JSON format.
-The Orthanc plugin function ``Onworklsit`` reads the data and generates the worklist in DICOM format.
-The results can be viewed with the command like ``findscu -v -W -k "ScheduledProcedureStepSequence[0].Modality=CT" 127.0.0.1 4242``.
+- The Orthanc server forwards the request to OpenMRS.
+- OpenMRS processes the request and returns the worklist in JSON format.
+- The Orthanc plugin function ``Onworklsit`` reads the data and generates the worklist in DICOM format.
+- The results can be viewed with the command like

+    ```bash
+    findscu -v -W -k "ScheduledProcedureStepSequence[0].Modality=CT" 127.0.0.1 4242
+    ```
-When the radiologist performs the procedure, a new DICOM study is created and uploaded to the Orthanc server.
-The Orthanc plugin observes the new study using the OnChange function, notifies OpenMRS to update the worklist status and marks the associated procedure step as completed.
+- Once the radiologist performs the procedure, a new DICOM study is created and uploaded to the Orthanc server.
+- The Orthanc plugin observes the new study using the OnChange function, notifies OpenMRS to update the worklist status and marks the associated procedure step as `completed`.

 ## Supported Versions